codecrafters-io/grep-tester/docs/grep-breakdown.md

 ./your_program.sh
 ```

-It will then run a `grep` command that finds no matches:
+It will then run multiple `grep` commands to find matches in a single file.
+The tester will then verify that all matching lines are printed to stdout.
+It'll also verify that the exit code is 0 if there are matching lines and 1 if not.

 ```
+[setup] $ echo "2024-01-01 ERROR: Database connection failed" > app.log
+[setup] $ echo "[DEBUG] 4 errors found" > debug.log
-$ grep "ERROR" main.c
+$ grep "ERROR" app.log
+2024-01-01 ERROR: Database connection failed
+$ grep -E "\d+ errors? found" debug.log
+[DEBUG] 4 errors found
+$ grep -E "^\d{4}-\d{2}-\d{2} ERROR:" app.log
+2024-01-01 ERROR: Database connection failed
+$ grep -E ".* EROR" app.log
 $ echo $?
 1
 ```

 ## Notes

-- No output should be produced when no matches are found
+- The file is guaranteed to exist and be of a single line
-- Exit code should be 1 (no matches found)
+- Output should contain the full line that matches the pattern

-# Stage 3: Single file search
+# Stage 2: Multiple-line file search

-In this stage, you'll implement pattern matching on the contents of a single file.
+In this stage, you'll add support for pattern matching on the contents of a single file, which will consist of multiple lines.

 ## Basic pattern matching

-`grep` should search for a match within a file and output matching lines.
+`grep` should search for matches within a file, if a match is found, `grep` should print the line to stdout. `grep` should process the file line by line, and not error out on the first line that doesn't match the pattern.
+If no match is found in the entire file, `grep` should print nothing to stdout and exit with status code 1.

 ## Tests